A pedestrian walkway in Miami (near FIU) collapsed on March 15, 2018. Six people were killed.

-If a Lawsuit is Filed, Will This Case Settle Before Trial?
+Will This Case Settle Before Trial?

+This case is likely to settle before trial.
 Most wrongful death lawsuits for bridge collapses do settle.
 Take for example, the I-35 bridge collapse in Minneapolis which killed 13 people and injured 145.
 That case settled for $52.4 million.

 Companies usually settle because they don’t know how much a jury may award.
 Some juries award little.
 On the other hand, some are more liberal and award more money.

 Companies often like to limit their financial exposure by settling rather than taking the case to trial and letting the jury “write the check”.

 Look at another case, where 100 people were injured when a walking bridge collapsed at Lowe’s Motor Speedway.
 In that case, according to ESPN, most of the nearly 50 lawsuits filed against the speedway were settled out of court.